Principal Decomposition with Nested Submanifolds: Simulation studies

 Noise with standard deviations $\sigma_1=0.09$ and $\sigma_2=0.03$ is introduced in the directions

 respectively.
 The resulting data set, shown in Figure \ref{fig:Simu-Eucli-involute-Input}, can be regarded as the region swept by a rotating ellipse whose center translates along $\gamma_3$.

 Figure \ref{fig:Simu-Eucli-involute} presents the input data and projection results from the two methods.
 The two-dimensional projection with our method is shown in Figure \ref{fig:Simu-Eucli-involute-PNSM2}, which is a rotating strip along the involute with the surface suits the direction of $v_T$ and $v_1$.
 This result suggests that our method is still able to capture the covariance structure in the form of smooth functions and fit low-dimension structure by removing variation along the principal direction corresponding to the smallest eigenvalue.
-In contrast, as shown in Figure \ref{fig:Simu-Eucli-involute-PCA2}, principal component analysis projects the points by flattening the point cloud onto a plane, which loses too much details of the structure.
+In contrast, as shown in Figure \ref{fig:Simu-Eucli-involute-PCA2}, principal component analysis projects the points by flattening the point cloud onto a plane, which loses some details of the structure.
 These points are further projected on one-dimensional subspaces, and the results are present in Figure \ref{fig:Simu-Eucli-involute-PNSM1} and Figure \ref{fig:Simu-Eucli-involute-PCA1}.
-It is evident that our method is able to recover the involute structure from $\cX_n$, whereas principal component analysis fails due to its linearity restriction.
+In this example, the resulting hierarchy is more consistent with the involute structure in $\cX_n$.

-Overall, our method is effective in dealing with data around low-dimensional structures in Euclidean space in terms of decomposition and dimension reduction.
+Overall, these simulations illustrate how the proposed method can be used for decomposition and dimension reduction for data around low-dimensional structures in Euclidean space.
 This is achieved by adaptively exploiting the local sample covariance structure and combining it with the manifold fitting approach.
-In contrast, while principal component analysis is able to project samples into nested low-dimensional subspaces, its inherent linearity limits its ability to dynamically exploit the covariance structure.
-As a result, it performs suboptimal when sample correlations are nonlinear.
+In contrast, while principal component analysis is able to project samples into nested low-dimensional subspaces, its inherent linearity limits its ability to dynamically exploit the covariance structure when sample correlations are nonlinear.